denoland/wasmbuild/README.md

 - `--no-default-features` - Build the crate with no default features.
 - `--features` - Specify the features to create.
 Specify multiple features quoted and with spaces (ex. `--features "wasm serialization"`).
+- `--sync` - Generate a synchronous module that stores the Wasm module inline as base64 text.